josephwil/hand_gesture_detection/README.md

 ## Setup Instructions

+0. Read it:
+    look first.md

-1. Check your Python version:
+2. Check your Python version:
    ```bash
    python --version
    ```
    If you don't have Python installed or have a version outside the supported range, download it from python.org

-2. Create and activate a virtual environment (recommended):
+3. Create and activate a virtual environment (recommended):
    ```bash
    # Windows
    python -m venv venv